autumnblue/Rhino-2/PROJECT_STRUCTURE.md

 export default handlersEnhancer(User)
 ```

 This is very basic example.
 In real life there will be more ehnahcers.
-The difference between class components and this approach is that class approach makes components grows in breadth and forces to think about how to add more logic and to not break what's already done.
+The difference between class components and this approach is that class approach makes components grow in breadth and forces to think about how to add more logic and to not break what's already done.
 Enhancers approach allows to add logic vertically which doesn't conflict with other things.

 ```js
 reduxConnect(addExtraProperty(addExtraHandler(callAnotherHandlerWithArg(Component))))